pymor/pymor/docs/source/getting_started.rst

 ------------

 Before trying out pyMOR, you need to install it.
-At this point we do not provide release tarballs via PyPi, instead you should simply clone out git repository via ::
+At this point we do not provide release tarballs via PyPI, instead you should simply clone out git repository via ::

     git clone https://github.com/pymor/pymor